-There is currently no way to diagnose CTE.
-It can only be suspected in people who are at high risk due to repeated head trauma over the course of years during their sports or military experiences.
-A diagnosis requires evidence of degeneration of brain tissue and deposits of tau and other proteins in the brain that can be seen only upon inspection after death (autopsy).
+There is currently no way to definitively diagnose CTE during life.
+But experts have developed clinical criteria for traumatic encephalopathy syndrome (TES).
+TES is a clinical disorder associated with CTE.
+CTE is suspected in people who are at high risk due to repeated head trauma over years during sports or military experiences.
+A diagnosis requires evidence of degeneration of brain tissue and deposits of tau and other proteins in the brain.
+This can only be seen after death during an autopsy.

-CTE is a progressive, degenerative brain disease for which there is no treatment.
+There is no treatment for CTE.
+The brain disorder is progressive, which means it continues to get worse over time.
 More research on treatments is needed, but the current approach is to prevent head injury.
-It's also important to stay informed about the latest recommendations for detecting and managing traumatic brain injury.
+It's also important to stay informed about how to detect and manage traumatic brain injury.

 Preparing for your appointment

 You'll probably start by seeing your primary care provider.
 Your provider may refer you to a neurologist, psychiatrist, neuropsychologist or other specialist for further evaluation.

 Because appointments can be brief and there's often a lot to discuss, prepare before your appointment.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
 Ask if you need to fast for blood tests.

 - Write down any symptoms, including any that may seem unrelated to the reason you scheduled the appointment.
 Your health care provider will likely want to know details about your concern for your mental function.
 Try to remember when you first started to suspect that something might be wrong.
 If you think your symptoms are getting worse, be ready to explain why.
 Be prepared to discuss specific examples.